Ronak20/cdstoreproject/README.md

 database sql is in cdstore-dbagent's resources folder.

-database configuration are in dbagent-context.xml from line 35 to 48
+database configuration are in dbagent-context.xml from line 35 to 48.you can change database name and credential there.

 test sql
 ==============